wangwooseok96/steam-analysis/README.md

 The goal is to understand:
 - How game prices are distributed
-- Whether price relates to popularity or reviews
+- Whether price relates to estimated ownership or review score
 - How estimated player ownership varies across major genres

 ---